 The Anisfield-Wolf SAGES Fellowship is one of many ways in which gifts can promote scholarship about race and diversity.
-If you're interested in learning how your gift can have this kind of impact, please contact Renee Ligon at 216-368-3646 or firstname.lastname@example.org
+If you are interested in giving to the Anisfield-Wolf Fellowship, please contact Renee Ligon at 216-368-3646 or firstname.lastname@example.org.

-Since assuming this role, Nielson has become a valued member of the SAGES faculty.
-Her seminars fill immediately when registration begins each term, and students consistently rank them among the most outstanding SAGES courses.
-In 2012, Nielson won the Richard A. Bloom, M.D., Award for Distinguished Teaching in the SAGES Program.
-Two years later, she was one of two recipients of the university’s Carl F. Wittke Award for Excellence in Undergraduate Teaching.
+Since her appointment, Nielson has also won the Richard A. Bloom, M.D., Award for Distinguished Teaching in the SAGES Program and the Carl F. Wittke Award for Excellence in Undergraduate Teaching.

 “Working with Karen really has been a partnership,” Whiting says.
 “We have collaborated in imagining where this program could take us, and she has been joyful at the successes SAGES has had.
 When Lisa won the Wittke Award last year, Karen was as happy as we were.”

 Whiting adds that Long has published essays by some of Nielson’s students on the Anisfield-Wolf website.
 “That’s wonderful for the students,” he says.
 “That their writing is given a third-party endorsement makes them very proud—and they should be proud of the work they have done.”